Sylvexia/personal_research/10-22 Personal Research.md

 	1. Convert the return type, which is `MemRefType`
 	2. Get the `value` attribute of `KrnlGlobalOp`, which is `DenseElementsAttr`
 	3. Modify the `DenseElementsAttr`:
-		1. Convert the value, which use `attr.mapValues` to get the `APInt`
+		1. Convert the value, which use `attr.mapValues` to map the `APFloat` to `APInt`
 			1. Can refer to `UniformQuantizedPerAxisValueConverter::convert` in `LLVM quant` dialect
-	4. Write the `APInt` conversion logic into the `mapValues` callback function.
+	4. Write the `APInt` conversion logic into the `mapValues` callback function, and get the new element type.
 	5. Replace the old operation with new operation with the new `MemRefType` and `DenseElementsAttr`

 - Input: